 I. Our Body Makes Alcohol

-The process is endogenous ethanol production.
-And we may produce up to about one ounce of pure alcohol in a day.
+In short, the process is endogenous ethanol production.
+As a result, we may produce up to about one ounce of pure alcohol in a day.
 That is equal to almost two drinks per day!

 As a result, eating non-alcoholic foods and our own alcohol production can sometimes register on a breathalyzer!

 II.
 Effect of Cooking on Alcohol: Still, Some Foods Contain Alcohol